shaik1002/biggitlabbomb/doc/administration/operations/puma.md

    echo some-password-here
    ```

-   Avoid storing the password on disk, and use a secure mechanism for retrieving a password, such as
+   Note that in production, you should avoid storing the password on
+   disk and use a secure mechanism for retrieving a password, such as
    Vault.
 For example, the script might look like:

    ```shell